-Figure 1 illustrates the MIRI readout scheme for the sensor chip assembly (SCA), where the “fast” direction of the readout is horizontal (across the rows) and the “slow” direction is vertical (along the columns).
+The MIRI readout scheme for the sensor chip assembly (SCA) includes a “fast” direction (horizontal across the rows) and a “slow” direction (vertical along the columns).
 The detector has a total of 1024 × 1024 active pixels.
-There are 4 additional reference pixels at both the beginning and end of each row.
-All pixels are read out through 4 interleaved data outputs (i.e., 258 × 1024 pixels per output).
-The outputs are read simultaneously, resulting in a full-frame readout in just under 3 s given the sampling rate of 10 μs per pixel.
-(Note that there is an additional "reference output" corresponding to blind pixels that are sampled continuously for various engineering and data quality purposes.
-Since this signal also appears as a 258 × 1024 pixel data stream that is interleaved with the 4 data channels, the SCA effectively presents a 1290 × 1024 pixel “image” to the outside world.)
+There are four additional reference pixels at both the beginning and end of each row.
+All pixels are read out through four interleaved data outputs (i.e., 258 × 1024 pixels per output).
+The outputs are read simultaneously, resulting in a full frame readout in just under 3 s given the sampling rate of 10 μs per pixel.